Thank You for Today

 Thank You for Today is the ninth studio album by American indie rock band Death Cab for Cutie.
 The album was released on August 17, 2018, on Atlantic Records.

 Production and release

 The album was produced by Rich Costey, who returns after collaborating with the band on their eighth album, Kintsugi.
-It is the first Death Cab for Cutie release to not feature Chris Walla since the band's first album, You Can Play These Songs with Chords.
+It is the first Death Cab for Cutie release not to feature Chris Walla since the band's first album, You Can Play These Songs with Chords.
 The album also marks the first time guitarist/keyboardists Dave Depper and Zac Rae have appeared on a Death Cab for Cutie album, after making their debut recording with the band on the 2016 single "Million Dollar Loan".